open-horizon/exchange-api/README.md

 - Renamed devices to nodes
 - Removed properties, counterPartyProperties, microservices, maxAgreements from pattern resource
 - Nodes can now read their own /org/{orgid} resource
+- Moved bctype and blockchain under /org/{orgid} and added public field
+- Modified PUT orgs/{org}/nodes/{id}/agreements/{agreementid} to include the pattern and workload, and to accept "microservices":[{"url":"ms url","org":"myorg"}] instead of an array of url strings like it is now.
+- Modified PUT orgs/{org}/agbots/{id}/agreements/{agreementid} to accept workload orgid, pattern, and url, instead of just the url

 ### Internal things done in this version